cosmos/ibc/spec/ics-027-interchain-account/README.md

 }
 ```

 `RunTxPacketData` is used to execute a transaction on an interchain account.
-The transaction bytes contain the transaction itself & the appropriate signatures, and are serialised in a manner appropriate for the destination chain.
+The transaction bytes contain the transaction itself and are serialised in a manner appropriate for the destination chain.

 ```typescript
 interface RunTxPacketData {